Zzorro-Kid/Currency_Converter/Currency_Converter_Proj/README.md

 # Currency Converter

-A simple converter written in C. It allows you to quickly convert values between a few predefined pairs of currencies or units of measurement.
+A simple converter written in.
+It allows to quickly convert values between a few predefined pairs of currencies or units of measurement

 # 📦 Features